thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 > Aggregations are operations that process data records and return computed results

-These are operations like sum, count, average, group etc where we need to generated grouped results out of collection.
+These are operations like sum, count, average, group, etc where we need to generate grouped results out of the collection.
 MongoDB exposes a pipeline based framework for aggregations, which looks something like below and [Read more](https://mongoosejs.com/docs/api/aggregate.html#aggregate_Aggregate)

 ```js